 Did you like this article?
 Please share it.

 The Swiss Business Incubation Centre (BIC) of CERN Technologies entrepreneurship program is going to Phase II.
-Out of nearly 20 candidates from Switzerland and abroad, the six best projects have been invited to develop a business plan for their innovative idea incorporating CERN’s IP.
+Out of nearly 20 candidates from Switzerland and abroad, the five best projects have been invited to develop a business plan for their innovative idea incorporating CERN’s IP.

 To facilitate access to accelerator technology expertise and encourage the industry to use the solutions developed at research centers such as CERN and the Paul Scherrer Institute PSI in Switzerland, an entrepreneurship program – the Swiss Business Incubation Centre BIC of CERN Technologies – was launched in 2018.
 SecuraXis SA became its first incubatee, building novel acoustic sensors for smart cities using CERN’s modular control and monitoring system “C2MON”.